revival0728/catcode/README.md

 ```

-or install from the binary file or the compressed file
+or install from the compressed file

 ## How to Use
 ### With Installation